cedonulfi/articliq/README.md

 ## Requirement

-- **Gemini API Key** you can get the Gemini API Key here: https://ai.google.dev/gemini-api/docs
+- **Gemini API Key**: you can get the Gemini API Key here: https://ai.google.dev/gemini-api/docs
-- **Cloudflare API token and Account ID** to use the REST API, you need your API token and Account ID.
+- **Cloudflare API token and Account ID** to use the REST API.
 Click here: https://developers.cloudflare.com/workers-ai/get-started/rest-api/
-- **WordPress Web** with the access to your hosting control panel.
+- **WordPress Web** with the access to your server or web hosting control panel.

 ## Files